micrabom/micrabom/README.md

-- 🌱 I’m currently learning web development and reactjs
+- 🌱 I’m currently working as a full stack developer and reactjs
-- 👯 I’m looking to collaborate with other programmer
+- 👯 I’m looking to collaborate with another programmer
 - 🥅 2023 Goals: Learn and find a job in programming
 - ⚡ Fun fact: I love basketball and play bass guitar